FansDB/docs/docs/guides/updating-content-on-fansdb.md

     !!! info
         The data between Stash and FansDB has to be translated due to different database structure, so not all data fields are supported to be automatically translated and pre-filled.

-    ??? tip "Add all unmatched URLs"
-        You can add unmatched URLs with a single click by using a userscript.
-With the userscript installed you will see **add urls** button next the unmatched URLs section to add all approved matching links automatically.
-You might need to refresh the page to see the button.
-Huge time saver.

-        [Userscript repository](https://github.com/stashapp/CommunityScripts/tree/main/userscripts/FansDB_Submission_Helper){target="_blank"} | [Click to install](https://raw.githubusercontent.com/stashapp/CommunityScripts/main/userscripts/FansDB_Submission_Helper/fansdb_submission_helper.user.js){target="_blank"}

 1. Fill in the the unmatched data.
 1. Go to **Confirm** tab and leave a comment that explains where your details are coming from.